 For marinade:

-- 1 tsp. ground pepper (several turns of the pepper grinder)
+- 1 teaspoon ground pepper several turns of the pepper grinder

 Instructions